prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- and copy the `itx` into the `lwb`'s buffer.
+- and copy this into the block's buffer.

-- The `lwb` still hasn't been issued to disk yet...
+- This block will remain "open"...

+   - as denoted by the dotted line...

-   - it may be used for the next `itx`.
+   - since it may also be used for the next `itx` in the list.

 ---